En1gma27/Desmos-Animation/README.md

 ## Demo

 ### Converted Image
-This image was converted into Bezier curve lattices:
+This image is the output after converting the original image into Bezier curve lattices.:
 <img src="FrameOutput/ezgif-frame-001.png" alt="Converted Frame">

 ### Generated Animation
-This animation was created by combining multiple frames:
+This animation was made from frames in the FrameOutput folder.
+These frames were converted from frames in the FrameInput folder.
+So, please use a tool to extract frames from a video before running the program.
+Make sure each frame in the FrameInput folder has a size of 480x336 to avoid long processing times.:
 <img src="FrameOutput/output_video.gif" alt="Generated Animation">